Fanta0990/WHSTechNotes/journal.md

 # April 7, 2025
 To be honest, AI is NOT a good tool to study with, espically for a test.
 I mean, you are able to use it to generate questions but then again half of the answers may or may not be correct or even make sense for the reader.

+# April 14, 2025
+A ban can be dentremental to Students because it disconnects them from the outside and if in danger it can be more dangerous because nobody can call for help.
+It can make students more irritable because of the lack of resources like Music or a search engines that can help them like with projects.
+If this was iplemented into my school i would not listen to it.
+I need music to focus on work and to tune out other people.